lnalborczyk/neurogam/docs/reference/testing_through_time.md

-  - A *continuous* numeric predictor, in which case the function tests, at each time point, whether the difference between the average value of the predictor +1SD and the average value -1SD differs from `chance_level` (typically with `chance_level = 0`).
+  - A *continuous* numeric predictor, in which case the function tests, at each time point, whether the difference between the average value of the predictor +1 SD and the average value -1 SD differs from `chance_level` (typically with `chance_level = 0`).

   - If `predictor_id = NA`, the function tests whether the outcome